vanTeeffelenLab/ExTrack/README.md

 # Stand-alone Version

 The stand alone version of ExTrack can be download at https://zenodo.org/records/15133436.
-See the pdf ExTrack_GUI_manual.pdf in this repository for detailed informations on how to use the software (on going).
+See the wiki https://github.com/vanTeeffelenLab/ExTrack/wiki or the pdf ExTrack_GUI_manual.pdf (not implemented yet) in this repository for detailed informations on how to use the software (on going).
 Currently supported OS: Windows

 To create a stand-alone version of ExTrack for your own OS, you can follow the following steps: